solodev/cloud-documentation/src/services/update/index.md

 ## Update Service

-Depending on the service type various options may appear in modal.
+Depending on the service type various options may appear in the modal.
 They are all common sense, like name or visibility checkboxes.
-Please follow the information provided in modal.
+Please follow the information provided in the modal.

 ><img src="../../../images/services-update1.jpg" alt="delete site" style="width: 50%; display: block"></a>